message/iata/IS.md

-Published 29.04.2021
+Published 07.05.2021
-1. Passengers arriving from or who in the past 14 days have stayed for more than 24 hours in Andorra, Bahrain, Bermuda, Croatia, Curacao, Cyprus, France, Hungary, Lithuania, Netherlands, Poland, Puerto Rico, San Marino, Sweden, Turkey or Uruguay are not allowed to enter.
+1. Passengers arriving from or who in the past 14 days have stayed for more than 24 hours in Andorra, Argentina, Bahrain, Cape Verde, Croatia, Cyprus, France, Hungary, Lithuania, Netherlands, Poland, Serbia, Seychelles, Spain, Sweden, Turkey or Uruguay are not allowed to enter.
 - This does not apply to:
-- nationals of Iceland;
-- residents of Iceland;
+- nationals and residents of Iceland;
 - passengers in a long-term intimate relationship with a national or resident of Iceland;
 - students;
 - passengers with a COVID-19 vaccination certificate.
 Details can be found at <a href="https://tinyurl.com/y4el6uru">https://tinyurl.com/y4el6uru</a> ;